-Easy DIY Obelisk Arbor for your Cottage Garden.
+Easy DIY garden arbor for your Cottage Garden.
 Easy to build and it is portable too.

 (this post would’ve been way too long if I had attached all the step by step photos, they will be included in the PDF download at the bottom of this post with the drawing if you wish more details)